dalmo1991/superflexPy/doc/components.rst

-The network is the only component of SuperflexPy that does not have the :code:`set_input` method (see :ref:`generalities`), because inputs are assumed to be node-specific and hence has to be assigned to each node within the network.
+The network is the only component of SuperflexPy that does not have the :code:`set_input` method (see :ref:`generalities`), because inputs are assumed to be node-specific and hence have to be assigned to each node within the network.

 A node is *inserted* (rather than *copied*) into the network.
 In other words, we initialize a node object and then insert it into the network.
 This node can then be configured either directly or through the network.
-Any changes occurring within the node as part of the network affect also the node *outside* the network (because they are the same Python object).
+Any changes occurring within the node as part of the network affect also the originally defined node (because they are the same Python object).

 The output of the network is a dictionary that contains the output of all nodes within the network.